stevenrobertson/sd-docs/report/tools.md

 times, whereas Cayman and other AMD architectures allow non-persistent resources to be shared.
 This could significantly increase occupancy of AMD cores when the most complex variations are active, helping to hide latency.
-On the other hand, NVIDIA's solution — provde an enormous 128KB [CHECK] register file per core — tends to be sufficient to avoid this circumstance.
+On the other hand, NVIDIA's solution — provde an enormous 128KB register file per core — tends to be sufficient to avoid this circumstance.

 AMD executes clauses in wave-fronts [REF again if covered earlier] of 64 threads, whereas NVIDIA uses a 32-lane warp.
 Both methods accomodate the